lettinghenry/camre/README.md

 Steps To DO

-1.Take repo and Fork
+1. Take repo and Fork
-2. Clone their own Fork
+- Clone their own Fork
-3. on cmd git checout then "username on github"
+- on cmd git checout then "username on github"
-4. Do the assessment and do a git add files changes and created
+- Do the assessment and do a git add files changes and created
-5. then do a git commit
+- then do a git commit
-6. then do a git push origin then "username"
+- then do a git push origin then "username"
-7. check your own forka nd ensure that it is working
+- check your own forka nd ensure that it is working